By Nancy Armitage

 By this article it almost sounds like Mr. Huntington & Co. built the little cottages & then sold them.
 I’m assuming all of them being Spanish Mission Style architecture.

 Another newspaper article of the Los Angeles Herald Newspaper Volume XL, Number 86, 10 February 1914 headlines: “NEW BEACH IS A PLAN FOR L. A. MEN” & goes on with the story: “H. E. Huntington & Walter S. Martin, owners of 1170 acres, including the high class seashore suburb adjacent to Redondo known as ‘Clifton-by-the-Sea”, have turned the property over to a syndicate headed by Henry S. Judson, who announced today plans for turning the property into a residential & recreation resort.
 Golf, polo, & tennis will be provided.
 The residence built by Mr. Huntington, facing the sea, some years ago , is to be converted into a café, & the Martin residence will be turned into a clubhouse.
-A thousand lots are to be place on the market at once by Campbell & Bentley of the C. F. W. Palmer syndicate, who have been selected as selling agents for the tract.”
+A thousand lots [at a 1 acre each] are to be placed on the market at once by Campbell & Bentley of the C. F. W. Palmer syndicate, who have been selected as selling agents for the tract.”